krestjaninoff/dashing-elk-monitor/README.md

 ###Docker monitor extension for Dashing

-The project is under construction.
+*The project is under construction*.

 Inspired by https://github.com/swipely/docker-api and https://github.com/Shopify/dashing